American Studies

-Undergraduate minor: American studies
+Undergraduate certificate: Native American and Indigenous studies

 Graduate degrees: MA in American studies; PhD in American studies